Hsien-Ming-Ku/SWUFE-Math/README.md

-# UESTC-Math Test Matrices Library
+# SWUFE-Math Test Matrices Library
-The library named "UESTC-Math Test Matrices Library" will be established as another popular test matrix collection, which is different from some previous test matrix collections, such as Matrix Market (http://math.nist.gov/MatrixMarket/matrices.html) and The SuiteSparse Matrix Collection (formerly known as the University of Florida Sparse Matrix Collection, http://www.cise.ufl.edu/research/sparse/matrices/).
+The library named "SWUFE-Math Test Matrices Library" will be established as another popular test matrix collection, which is different from some previous test matrix collections, such as Matrix Market (http://math.nist.gov/MatrixMarket/matrices.html) and The SuiteSparse Matrix Collection (formerly known as the University of Florida Sparse Matrix Collection, http://www.cise.ufl.edu/research/sparse/matrices/).
 Our new test matrix library will have following new features:

 (1) Almost all of test matrices (including the corresponding right-hand side vectors) are from practical simulation applications; In particular, the size, physical/discretization parameters of various test problems can be flexibly modified on users' requirement;